michabbb/php-ebay-sdk/README.md

-# this project is not tested, it only exists to test how well wsdltophp works
+# This is a simple SDK for the eBay APIs: trading, shopping, finding

 `src_findinng` and `src_trading` and `src_shopping` have been created with https://github.com/WsdlToPhp/PackageGenerator

-`./wsdltophp-php5.phar generate:package --urlorpath="http://developer.ebay.com/webservices/latest/ebaysvc.wsdl" --destination="/app/MySdk" --composer-name="myproject/mysdk" --force`

 the rest are wrappers to make this auto-generated stuff working.
-this is only for testing!

-see `test.php` for examples.
+The PHP 5 Code workes fine, but you won´t see any updates or bufixes here.

+**To get the latest code, please look into the branch [php8](https://github.com/michabbb/php-ebay-sdk/tree/php8)**